Craig Safan

-Craig Safan (born December 17, 1948 in Los Angeles, California) is an American composer for film and television, whose biggest scores include The Last Starfighter, Mr. Wrong, Stand and Deliver, Fade to Black, Major Payne, Remo Williams: The Adventure Begins, and music to the TV series Cheers, for which he won numerous ASCAP awards.
+Craig Safan (born December 17, 1948, in Los Angeles, California) is an American composer for film and television, whose biggest scores include The Last Starfighter, Angel, Mr. Wrong, Stand and Deliver, Fade to Black, Major Payne, Remo Williams: The Adventure Begins, and music to the TV series Cheers, for which he won numerous ASCAP awards.
 His style consists of often improvising as a form of composition as a means to quickly express himself.

 Early life

 Craig Safan was born in Los Angeles, son of L.A. native Eugene Safan, who owned a downtown jewelry store.
-Safan’s father was a B17 bomber pilot during World War II, and met his mother, Betty Torchin, in Laredo, Texas while stationed there at the Army Air Force Base.
+Safan’s father was a B17 bomber pilot during World War II, and met his mother, Betty Torchin, in Laredo, Texas, while stationed there at the Army Air Force Base.
 She was a piano virtuoso who had studied at the Cleveland Conservatory.

 Safan began picking out tunes when he was 5 or 6 years old.
 Growing tired of classical music, Safan’s mother hired a teacher for him named Helene Mirich Spear who taught "popular" piano, who had young Craig improvising in his first lesson.
 Besides being a jazz pianist, she also played classical violin, so as well as the improvisation, she worked on technique by having him play Scott Joplin and Zez Confrey pieces.

 "While in middle school I was going to an LA club called Shelly's Mann Hole and hearing all the great jazz pianists...
 Thelonious Monk, Bill Evans, Hampton Hawes, and more," Safan recalled.
 Afterwards, Mirich would transcribe Monk's solos for him to play.
 "I was a very straight kid from a nice Jewish family whose idols were mostly junkies, but I didn't really understand that at the time."

 After this experiential background in jazz, Safan found his way into classical music indirectly.
 "I never studied the classics," he said.
 "The first piece of classical music I ever studied was Stravinsky's The Rite of Spring and that was because I read about it in Leonard Bernstein's book The Joy of Music.
 So, my musical education has been sort of backwards – Joplin to Gershwin to jazz to Stravinsky."

 At the age of 15, his family moved from Los Angeles to Beverly Hills, and Safan began attending Beverly Hills High.
 "It was a big transition," he recalled.
 "I knew no one and it was a very social, rich school.
 But I had music and art to save me."